Thunderarea/music-mode-for-youtube/README.md

 ## Contribution
 Any kind of contribution is welcome (refactoring, bug fixing, addition of new features, etc).

+After downloading the source code:
+- For Chromium-based browsers, rename `manifest_chrome.json` and `config_chrome.js` to `manifest.json` and `config.js`
+- For Firefox, rename the corresponding files

 ## Privacy Policy
 The extension does not collect any kind of data.
 The user options are stored locally in the user's browser.